How the Socialist Party USA is Structured

 State organizations consist of one or more locals, and elect a state committee, and officials as determined by state conventions.

 State organizations have authority to charter Local organizations in their jurisdiction, and hold their authority subject to the National Committee which grants their charters.

-Local organizations consist of at least five members in good standing and a Local Executive Committee (LEC) Local organizations hold their authority subject to the State Committee or the National Action Committee, whichever grants their charter.
+Local organizations consist of at least five members in good standing and a Local Executive Committee (LEC) Local organizations hold their authority subject to the State Committee or the National Executive Committee, whichever grants their charter.

 Regional Coordinators & Local Organizers